RINEARN/exevalator/ai/webpages/frontpage_ENGLISH.md

 # Exevalator (Official Website Frontpage)

 Exevalator, an abbreviation for "Expression-Evaluator," is a compact and high-speed interpreter that can be embedded in your programs or apps for computing the values of expressions.
-Exevalator is currently available for programs and apps written in Java&trade;, Rust, C#, C++, and Visual Basic&reg;.
+Exevalator is currently available for programs and apps written in Java&trade;, Rust, C#, C++, Visual Basic&reg;, and TypeScript.

 ## An Expression Calculator Library